anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Nature and books belong to the eyes that see them.
+Quote: We must embrace pain and burn it as fuel for our journey.

-By: Ralph Waldo Emerson
+By: Kenji Miyazawa